Results at the gym, the complete guide

 Your recovery will be much less, because it is during sleep that the body recovers.

 Attention, you don't need to hibernate, nor should you, but aim for at least six hours of regular sleep, and between 7 to 8 as the ideal number.

-– I don't have results in gym, I'm always the same, I'm sick of it and I'm going to give up.
+?
+I don't have results in the gym, I'm always the same, I'm fed up with this and I'm going to give up.

-– Joe, but you only came here last week…
+?
+Zé, but you only came here last week?

 If in this story you are Zé, you have to stop being Zé.

 A week, two weeks and even a month is nothing to get visible results.

 You need time to get real results, and depending on your commitment and goal, it can take a few or many months to get there.

 A bit like the time factor, consistency is essential to getting results, and if you're not consistent, guess what will happen.

 There won't be good results.